AquaQuokka/fuego.js/README.md

 # Fuego.JS

+### Currently in development.

 Fuego.JS is a simple web framework that just works.

-Currently in development.

 <details>
     <summary></summary>